Adopting the 8th Principle at First Parish

 The 8th Principle states; “We the members of First Parish in Concord, covenant to affirm and promote: journeying toward spiritual wholeness by working to build a diverse multicultural Beloved Community by our actions that accountably dismantle racism and other oppressions in ourselves and our institutions.”
 Here is detailed background information.

-At the first of the year, members of the Racial Justice Action Group RJAG held information and discussion sessions with our fellow church members to build understanding and commitment in the congregation to adopt the 8th Principle at our June meeting.
+In early 2022, members of the Racial Justice Action Group RJAG held information and discussion sessions with our fellow church members to build understanding and commitment in the congregation to adopt the 8th Principle at our June meeting.
 With worship staff support, we led an 8th Principle service on April 24th.
 Here is the link https://www.youtube.com/watch?v=NnwhjzlXSH4&t=9s.

 The 8th principle was originally drafted in 2013 after leaders in the black UU community realized that the seven principles did not expressly address racism or other oppressions at the systemic level.

 Since then, Black Lives UU (BLUU) and Diverse Revolutionary UU Ministries (DRUUM) have endorsed the adoption of this principle as a way to hold UUs and the UUA accountable for their stated commitment to becoming an anti-racist, multicultural institution.
 BLUUe also explains how the 8th Principle is tied to our 7 Principles from a Black perspective.

 Adopting the 8th Principle at First Parish affirms our congregation’s commitment to work to dismantle racism and other oppressions in ourselves, our church, and our denomination.

 Join us at First Parish in Concord and on the Racial Justice Action Group as we continue our journey on dismantling systemic racism and white supremacy in our community and ourselves.